 A Complete Guide to Property Fraud

-Fraud is a type of crime that is ever evolving due to the continued development in computers and the internet.
-In 2017 alone there were 3.2 million cases of fraud reported to the police and there are a number of scams involving buying, selling and renting property which happen to regular people every day.
+Fraud is a type of crime that is ever-evolving due to the continued development in computers and the internet.
+In 2017 alone there were 3.2 million cases of fraud reported to the police and there are a number of scams involving buying, selling and renting a property which happens to regular people every day.
 To help you avoid becoming a victim of property fraud, we have put together a comprehensive guide to safeguarding yourself – and your property.

 What is property fraud?

 Property fraud rears its head in many different ways.
 Some criminals peddle ‘get rich quick’ investment schemes, whereas some steal the personal details of homeowners to sell or re-mortgage their property.